 Tourists are fascinated by Amsterdam’s Red Light District and the area sees large crowds.
-It’s distinct with rose coloured lights, a plethora of brothels, sex shops and theatres.
+It’s distinct with rose-coloured lights, a plethora of brothels, sex shops, and theatres.
 Also known as De Wallen, Red Light District in Amsterdam is home to sex workers and also acts as a residential area.
 The district has been around since the Middle Ages and the narrow streets also have museums and restaurants apart from red light areas in Amsterdam.
-You can also shop till you drop at its many boutiques and stores.
+You can also shop till you drop by its many boutiques and stores.
 While it is understood that you are curious, you cannot be offensive.
 If you are wondering where Amsterdam’s Red Light District is—it’s just southeast of Amsterdam Centraal.

 What Not To Do In Amsterdam’s Red Light District